Matje1979/zajednica/README.md

 git commit -m "Your commit message"

-(commits changes in localk repository)
+(commits changes in the local repository)

 git push -u origin name_of_branch